Guide

 TenderMonitor translates tender jargon for you

-Every alert includes a plain-English AI summary with a bid relevance score, so you can decide if a tender is worth pursuing without decoding the procurement language yourself.
+TenderMonitor alerts include plain-English summaries and relevance scores where available, so you can decide if a tender is worth pursuing without decoding the procurement language yourself.